-NOTE: You may not receive credit for this course if you have already taken P100 (Psychology of the Workplace).
-Also, this course is extremely similar to Professor Lewis' Psych 122I (Organizational/Industrial Psychology) course.
+NOTE: This course is extremely similar to Professor Lewis' Psych 122I (Organizational/Industrial Psychology) course.
 As such, it would probably not make a lot of sense to take this course if you have already taken Psych 122I.

 EVALUATION

 You will have the opportunity to earn up to 300 points in this course.